b12-archive/doxie-core/Readme.md

 Input object properties:
 </h5>

-The input object is passed directly by *doxie-core* if the `plugin` is the first in the functional pipeline.
+The input object is passed directly by *doxie-core* if the `plugin` is first in the plugin pipeline.
 Otherwise it’s the output of the former plugin.

 * **`chunks`**
   <sup>{Object[]}</sup>